unrealwork/axibase-collector/collections.md

 ## Replacement Tables

-Replacement table is a list of `key=value` pairs that can be used to rename input string into output string.
+Replacement tables are a list of `key=value` pairs that can be used to rename input strings into output strings.

-Replacement table can serve a lookup dictionary to convert numeric identifiers into human-readable names, for instance IP addresses into hostnames.
-It can be also used to remove extra symbols from inputs, for example to replace entity name 'nurswgvml001:LZ' with 'nurswgvml001'.
+Replacement tables can serve a lookup dictionary to convert numeric identifiers into human-readable names (for instance IP addresses into hostnames).
+It can be also used to remove extra symbols from inputs, for example to replace the entity name 'nurswgvml001:LZ' with 'nurswgvml001'.

 ### Configuration

-To create a new replacement table, open **Collections:Replacement Tables** page:
+To create a new replacement table, open the **Collections:Replacement Tables** page:

 **Field** | **Description**
 | :---- | ----- |